If you’re curious to learn about the Siamese cat’s personality, stick around.

-When well taken care of, their long life spans can carry them up to twenty years!
+When well taken care of, their long life spans can last up to twenty years!

 Although generally healthy pets, Siamese cats may suffer from certain health issues.
 Amyloidosis, which is a disease of the liver, is something to watch out for in Siamese cats.

-Periodontal disease, otherwise known as gum disease, is also common to Siamese cats.
+Periodontal disease, otherwise known as gum disease, is also common in Siamese cats.

-Siamese cats are also known to be predisposed to a number of diseases as compared to ordinary household cats as they age, owing to the fact that they have a very limited gene pool which makes them prone to hereditary conditions.
+Siamese cats are also known to be predisposed to a number of diseases as they age as compared to ordinary household cats, owing to the fact that they have a very limited gene pool, which makes them prone to hereditary conditions.

 A few of the common symptoms of these diseases are fatigue and breathlessness.
 Siamese is infamous for being overly hyper and excited.